 5. If available, please submit your GRE scores.
 We use these in order to advise you rather than for admission to the program.

-6. Provide a list of Greek and Latin texts you have read in the original languages.
+6. Provide a list of ancient texts you have read in the original languages (Greek, Latin, Hebrew, or others).

-Finally, after the Classics department accepts a student, he or she will need to apply separately to The Friday Center’s “Part-time Classroom Studies” in order to register for courses.
+Finally, after the program accepts a student, he or she will need to apply separately to The Friday Center’s “Part-time Classroom Studies” in order to register for courses.
 Students should follow the application procedures for Part-time Classroom Studies.
 For additional information, please consult The Friday Center’s website.